-All applicants must have a High School Diploma or High School Equivalency such as HiSET or GED.
+All applicants must have a High School Diploma or High School Equivalency such as HiSET, GED, or state recognized home school diploma/transcript by the state the diploma/transcript was awarded.
 High school diplomas must be standard.
 Special diplomas, certificates of completion, or any other diplomas that do not meet regular high school requirements will not be accepted.
 Proof of a conferred associates or bachelor's degree will also meet our admissions requirement.
 PCI recognizes that in rare instances students may not be able to provide documentation required by our school's admissions criteria due to issues beyond their control (e.g., loss of records due to natural disasters or school closure).
 In these rare cases, a student may be accepted into the institution by providing the following: